 In any historical account of the life of All Saints we begin by acknowledging that it is built on land belonging to the First Peoples of Australia, land over which sovereignty has never been ceded.
 It is built on stolen land.
-Our sense of a place made sacred through generations of worship and service can never be based on denying or ignoring the effects of colonial settlement on peoples whose bond with country has its own sanctity, and is much more ancient.
+Our sense of a place made sacred through generations of worship and service can never involve denying or ignoring the effects of colonial settlement on peoples whose bond with country is itself sacred, and is much more ancient.
 We acknowledge the Wurundjeri people of the Kulin Nation as the traditional custodians of the land on which All Saints stands, and pay our respects to their Elders, past and present.
 We support the Treaty Process, Indigenous Voice to Parliament, and other processes of justice and reconciliation.

-Public worship commenced on this site in August 1860 and has continued for 161 years.
-Before the COVID-19 pandemic of 2020, services had not ceased, even during rebuilding following a fire.
+Public worship commenced on this site in August 1860 and has continued for 162 years.
+Before the COVID-19 pandemic of 2020, services on the site had not ceased, even during rebuilding following a fire.

 Some time before 1860, a group of citizens held a series of meetings in the Peacock Inn Hotel, at the top of what is now called Ruckers Hill.
 They worked to plan the acquisition of land and the raising of funds and all the other tasks necessary to establish the first local Church of England, as part of the parish of Brunswick, in addition to the already established Christ Church Brunswick.
 There was at the time only one other church in what is now Northcote.